alberto-bottarini/laravel-nova-traits/README.md

 - **Unupdatable**: Disables update action for all users
 - **Undeletable**: Disables delete action for all users
 - **ReadOnly**: Makes resource read-only (is an alias of Uncreatable + Unupdatable + Undeletable)
+- **RedirectToViaResource**: Redirects user to "via" Resource after creating or updating a child Resource